What would life look like if you were actually present for the experience?

 One of my students shared this lovely story with me about her vacation in Japan:

 “My friend and I were rushing all over Tokyo in search of the perfect restaurant, perfect store, perfect whatever…and my friend stopped me in my tracks.
 ‘Kathleen, how about if we just say we are already there?'”

 That was a profound moment for her… she realized how much she had missed by being so busy moving to the next thing and not enjoying the experience as it unfolded.

 Does that sound familiar?
 It sure does to me.

-Last week, I was on retreat in northern California for ten days and the whole point of the retreat was to be in the moment.
-For the first three days, it seemed like I was anywhere but there, by the fourth day, it was getting better, the fifth day I was off in dreamland again.
+In 2016, I went on a 10-day retreat in northern California.
+The whole point of the retreat was to be in the moment.
+For the first three days, it seemed like I was anywhere but there; by the fourth day, it was getting better; the fifth day, I was off in dreamland again.
 Fortunately, there were wonderful teachers that just kept guiding me back with kindness until I could start guiding myself back.
-The next two days were lovely and then I started thinking about coming home… That is what it’s like to be human.
+The next two days were lovely…and then I started thinking about coming home.
+That is what it’s like to be human.

-Here are three ways to start building more presence into your life!
-Three ways to ‘act as if you are already there.’
+Here are 3 ways to start building more presence into your life!

-As fall begins, I wish you many beautiful days of vivid color, crisp scents, and fun with friends.
+Each season of our lives brings with it many beautiful days of vivid color, crisp scents, and fun with friends.
 Drink it all in.
+You’re already there!